-The timing of the fall color season depends upon many variables, making it virtually impossible to predict the exact dates of "peak" colors in advance.
+The timing of the fall color season depends on many variables, making it virtually impossible to predict the exact dates of "peak" colors far in advance.
 One of the most important variables is elevation.
-At the higher elevations in the Great Smoky Mountains, fall color displays begin as early as mid-September with yellow birch, American beech, mountain maple, hobblebush, and pin cherry beginning to show their autumn colors.
-If you're looking for good fall color hikes during this time period, you'll want to be at the highest elevations in the park.
-However, you'll also want to avoid hiking in areas that are predominantly spruce-fir forests.
+At the higher elevations in the Great Smoky Mountains fall color displays begin as early as mid-September when American beech, mountain maple, yellow birch, pin cherry and hobblebush begin to show their autumn colors.
+If you're looking for good fall color hikes during this time period you'll want to be at the highest elevations in the park.
+However, you'll also want to avoid hiking in areas that pass through predominantly spruce-fir forests.

-From early to mid-October, during most years, fall colors begin to reach peak above elevations of 4,500 feet in the Smokies.
+During the early to mid-October time period, during most years, fall colors in the Smoky Mountains usually begin to reach peak above elevations of 4,500 feet.
 Trees such as the American beech and yellow birch begin to turn bright yellow, while mountain ash, pin cherry and mountain maple show-off their brilliant shades of red.

 In the lower elevations you may notice a few dogwoods and maples that are just beginning to turn.
 You may also see a few scattered sourwood and sumac just beginning to turn bright red as well.